lorien/awesome-web-scraping/python.md

 ### URL and Network Address : URL

 * [furl](https://github.com/gruns/furl) - A small Python library that makes manipulating URLs simple.
-* [purl](https://github.com/codeinthehole/purl) - A simple, immutable URL class with a clean API for interrogation and manipulatiзваon.
+* [purl](https://github.com/codeinthehole/purl) - A simple, immutable URL class with a clean API for interrogation and manipulation.
 * [urllib.parse](https://docs.python.org/3/library/urllib.parse.html) - interface to break Uniform Resource Locator (URL) strings up in components (addressing scheme, network location, path etc.), to combine the components back into a URL string, and to convert a “relative URL” to an absolute URL given a “base URL.” (stdlib)

 ### URL and Network Address : Network Address